qznc/d-tut/source/philosophy.rst

 you should feel at home with D.
 If you dislike C++,
 you might like D for being C++ done right.

+The `D Website <http://dlang.org>`_ proclaims:

+   Modern convenience.
+Modeling power.
+Native efficiency.

+By modern convenience D means
+little boilerplate for type declarations, garbage collection, resource management through scope, and syntax for array operations.
+Power refers to the multi-paradigm approach, control of mutability for safer concurrency, and a wealth of features for any task.
+Efficiency means
+compilation to native code,
+escape hatches for unsafe features like inline assembly and pointer arithmetic, and additional safety annotations.

 Critique
 --------